ismetkizgin/fi-test/README.md

-# MyFIS-Test
+# FI Project Test Automation

-Safe project test warehouse for my family.
+This test automation was written for the [FI Web Project](https://github.com/ismetkizgin/fi-website).